php-revival/php-revival/README.md

 podman-compose up
 ```

+> [!NOTE]
-I recommend to not used `-d` flag in this example to be able to see Webpack constant output.
+> I recommend to not used `-d` flag in this example to be able to see Webpack constant output.

 After the container is created, any changes that you make to TypeScript or SASS will be automatically compiled to JavaScript and CSS.